metasoarous/oz/README.md

 ![composite view](doc/composite-view.png)

-Note that vega-lite already has very powerful and impressive [plot concatenation](https://vega.github.io/vega-lite/docs/concat.html) features, and that in general these should be preferred as they allow for tighter coupling of the data and interactive features of vega-lite.
+Note that vega/vega-lite already have very powerful and impressive [plot concatenation](https://vega.github.io/vega-lite/docs/concat.html) features which allow for coupling of interactivity between plots in a viz.
-But again, when doing something quick and dirty, this functionality may prove useful.
+However, combing things through hiccup like this is nice for expedience, and for leverage over the full expressiveness of HTML (tables anyone?).

 Also note that while not illustrated above, you can specify multiple maps in these vectors, and they will be merged into one.
 So for example, you can do `[:vega-lite stacked-bar {:width 100}]` to override the width.